 Message from the Chairman of the Board and President

-This past year has brought many changes to our daily lives, impacting us both as individuals and as members of organizations, such as the Marine Corps Coordinating Council of Kentucky (MCCCK), as we have endeavored to maintain some degree of normalcy in the face of lock downs, quarantines, assembly restrictions, masking, and social distancing precipitated by the COVID-19 pandemic.
+This past year has again impacted our daily lives, both as individuals and as members of organizations, such as the Marine Corps Coordinating Council of Kentucky (MCCCK), as we continue to maintain some degree of normalcy in the face of lock downs, quarantines, assembly restrictions, masking, and social distancing precipitated by the COVID-19 pandemic.
 Many of our regular activities, such as Marine Corps Birthday celebrations, conferences, and social interactions were canceled, as all of us fought to stop the spread of the virus.
 Nevertheless, we were able to have an impact not only on local Marine Corps related issues, but also on national matters needing charitable support.
 Through your generosity we were able to provide college scholarship funding to both the Montford Point Marine Association for college bound minority students and the Marine Corps Scholarship Foundation, latter of which administers our annual $3,000 scholarship to a worthy daughter or son of a Kentucky Marine.
-Judicially utilizing our funds, we were able to assist a medically retired Marine Corps officer, who is fighting ALS; a disabled Marine veteran, in need of emergency repairs to his only family vehicle used to transport children to school and his employment commute; and restoration of a Kentucky historical marker at the grave of Presley N. O’Bannon in Frankfort, Kentucky.
-With COVID-19 wreaking havoc on our economy, we were able to provide emergency funding to the Semper Fi Fund to assist wounded and disabled Marines with meeting basic living expenses, such as groceries, home delivered meals, lost wages and living expenses.
-Despite the economic downturn, we continued in our commitment to the Semper Fi Fund, generating donations totaling $94,399, all but $12,150 of which was matched dollar-for-dollar by the Bob and Renee Parsons Foundation, resulting in a net contribution of $176,748.
-Since 2008, your MCCCK has generated, either directly or indirectly, funds totaling $1,625,880 in support of the Semper Fi Fund and its truly exemplary compassionate mission.
+Judicially utilizing our funds, we were able to assist a financially disadvantaged commissioning officer candidate with the purchase of a required dress uniform; provide awards for officer candidates commissioning through Officer Selection Teams in Lexington, Kentucky and Cincinnati, Ohio; ensure that the recently MCCCK financed restoration of the Kentucky historical marker at the grave of Presley N. O’Bannon in Frankfort, Kentucky, was reinstalled and re-dedicated; provide financial funeral assistance to the family of a MCJROTC student, who tragically drowned in Colorado, while participating in a JROTC national rifle competition; and actively support the military funerals of two Marine Corps veterans at Camp Nelson National Cemetery.
+Despite the economic downturn, we continued in our commitment to the Semper Fi Fund, generating donations totaling $92,725, all but $3,450 of which was matched dollar-for-dollar by the Bob and Renee Parsons Foundation, resulting in a net contribution of $182,000.
+Since 2008, your MCCCK has generated, either directly or indirectly, funds totaling $1,807,880 in support of the Semper Fi Fund and its truly exemplary compassionate mission.

-During the past year, your MCCCK was entrusted with $80,169.69 of your resources, of which $65,687.85 was allocated directly to program related grants and expenditures, with only $2,569.53 being allocated to operating expenses, the bulk of which was for website service ($1,228.75) and directors’ and officers’ professional liability insurance coverage ($938.12).
+Although your MCCCK was entrusted with $47,726.92 of your resources this past year, $61,207.30 was allocated directly to program related grants and expenditures, necessitating disbursements from our reserve funds.
+Only $2,905.35 was allocated to operating expenses, the bulk of which was for website service ($1,309.67) and directors’ and officers’ professional liability insurance coverage ($938.12).
 Charitable organizations with operating expenses of 6% are considered to be highly efficient.
-During the past year the MCCCK contained operating expenses to 3.76% of total allocations and expenses.
-In furtherance of our commitment to full accountability and transparency, complete financial records, to include the comprehensive “Summary of Financial Activity” for 2020, are available for review upon request; however, the 2020 “Summary of Beneficial Grants” has been posted on the MCCCK website for your immediate review.
-Given an overall decrease in requests for financial support and external grants attributed to COVID-19 restrictions, coupled with extraordinary generosity in response to our 2020 annual appeal for Sustaining Membership donations totaling $19,050.00, our financial position is thankfully very healthy, with a current balance of $25,605.67.
-Accordingly, the need for strong financial support this year is greatly diminished; however, your spiritual commitment to our mission remains vital for our continued success.
+During the past year the MCCCK contained operating expenses to 4.53% of total allocations and expenses.
+In furtherance of our commitment to full accountability and transparency, complete financial records, to include the comprehensive “Summary of Financial Activity” for 2021, are available for review upon request; however, the 2021 “Summary of Beneficial Grants” has been posted on the MCCCK website for your immediate review.
+Given the extraordinary generosity of our Sustaining Membership, our financial position thankfully remains fairly healthy, with a current balance of $20,482.66; however, the need for strong financial support has again returned, so as to avoid deficit disbursements.
+As always, your spiritual commitment to our mission remains vital for our continued success.
 Should you choose to make a fully tax-deductible donation in any amount, please do so at your convenience by check payable to “MCCCK” and mail to MCCCK, PO Box 355, Prospect, Kentucky 40059.
 Your donation will be appropriately acknowledged.
 Thank you for your continuing support of your fellow Marines.

 James E. “Ted” Bassett III